-information for the user on the correct functioning of the device and the actual mode of operation by means of acoustic and/or optical means in standby mode, in operating mode and in case of loss of full skin contact during the procedure;
+information for the user on the correct functioning of the device and the actual mode of operation by means of acoustic or optical means in standby mode, in operating mode and in case of loss of full skin contact during the procedure;

-instruct the user to protect nevi or lesions during the procedure.
+instruction of the user to protect nevi or lesions during the procedure.

-Devices for home use shall not emit radiation outside the wavelength range between 180 and 1200 nm.
+Devices for home use shall not emit radiation outside the wavelength range between 180 nm and 1 200 nm.

-Devices for home use are only permitted for the purpose of hair removal.
+Devices for home use may only be used for the purpose of hair removal.

-Manufacturers of devices for home use shall implement the risk control measures listed under Section 5.1 for devices for professional use unless established otherwise in this Regulation.
-In addition, they shall set limits for the duration of exposure and include automatic deactivation to avoid risk of overexposure.
-Manufacturers shall also provide instructional videos on how to safely use the device made available on the internet wherever possible.
+Manufacturers of devices for home use shall implement the risk control measures listed in Section 5.1 unless otherwise provided in this Regulation.
+In addition, manufacturers of devices for home use shall set limits for the duration of exposure and include automatic deactivation to avoid risk of overexposure.
+Manufacturers shall also make available on the internet, videos with instructions on how to safely use the device.

-Manufacturers shall provide, together with the device, appropriate eye protection for users, consumers and any other person likely to be exposed to the radiation due to reflection, misuse or mishandling of the emitting device.
+Together with the device manufacturers shall provide appropriate eye protection for users, consumers and any other person likely to be exposed to the radiation due to reflection, misuse or mishandling of the emitting device.
 The eye protection for the user has to ensure that the eyes are protected from intense pulsed light or laser light whilst not impairing accurate and safe treatment.

 If the eye protection is intended to be used several times, it must be ensured that the protection level is not negatively impacted by necessary cleaning or disinfecting procedures during the whole lifetime of the device.
-Accordingly, the necessary cleaning and disinfecting instructions shall be provided.
+Necessary cleaning and disinfecting instructions shall be provided.

 Manufacturers shall provide training accessible to users.
 Such training shall cover the conditions for safe and effective use of the device, the management of any associated incidents and the identification and subsequent processing of reportable incidents.
-For devices for home use, instructional videos shall be considered an accessible training for users.
+For devices for home use, videos with instructions shall be considered as training accessible to users.

 Information for safety